We’re all looking forward to the milder weather and longer evenings that (hopefully!) lie just around the corner.

 Finally, use some crumpled-up newspaper to buff the clean, dry glass and give your windows a bit of added sparkle.

 But for a truly refreshed look for your home, you can’t beat replacing worn-out windows with new versions.
-At Paradise, we‘ve been supplying windows in Oxfordshire and Gloucestershire for more than two decades, and have earned our reputation for quality and service.
+At Paradise, we‘ve been supplying windows in Oxford and Oxfordshire for more than two decades, and have earned our reputation for quality and service.
 Talk to us now about how we could transform your home.